EVENT ENDEDLast updated March 21, 2026, 9:07 AM EDT

 What to know

-• SUPREME LEADER SPEAKS: Iran’s new Supreme Leader Mojtaba Khamenei has issued a written statement to mark the Persian New Year and Eid Fitr, paying tribute to the country’s fallen fighters and praising the public for standing firm in the wake of repeated attacks.
+• SUPREME LEADER SPEAKS: Iran’s new Supreme Leader Mojtaba Khamenei has issued a written statement to mark the Persian New Year and Eid al-Fitr, paying tribute to the country’s fallen fighters and praising the public for standing firm in the wake of repeated attacks.

-• ENERGY ATTACKS: Iran exchanged strikes with Israel as the country marked Nowruz, the Persian New Year, and launched a new wave of attacks on energy sites across the Gulf.
+• ENERGY SHOCK: Iran launched a new wave of attacks on energy sites across the Gulf.
 The attacks on oil and gas facilities have sent global prices soaring.

 • MARINE DEPLOYMENT: The U.S. is accelerating the deployment of thousands more Marines and sailors to the Middle East, two people familiar with the decision told NBC News.
 The 11th Marine Expeditionary Unit (MEU), made up of at least 2,200 Marines, is expected to deploy from San Diego in the coming days, the people said.